mikwielgus/undoredo/README.md

-`undoredo` is an undo-redo Rust library that works by wrapping a collection inside a recorder [decorator](https://en.wikipedia.org/wiki/Decorator_pattern) that observes the incoming insertions, removals and pushes while recording the changes in an reversible incremental diff structure.
+`undoredo` is an undo-redo Rust library that works by wrapping a collection inside a recorder [decorator](https://en.wikipedia.org/wiki/Decorator_pattern) that observes the incoming insertions, removals and pushes while recording the changes in a reversible incremental diff structure.

 This approach makes `undoredo` easier to use than other undo-redo libraries.
 Storing incremental diffs typically results in much